-LGBT Anti-Discrimination Laws have Made Progress, but a Backlash Threatens LGBT and Gender Identity Rights, by Reid Turner
+LGBT Anti-Discrimination Laws have Made Progress, but a Backlash Threatens LGBT and Gender Identity Rights

 In mid February of 2017, city leaders in Jacksonville passed a law that made discriminating against persons based on sexual identity or sexual preference punishable by a $500 fine.
 The legislation applies to most private businesses, although it provides an exception for small business and religious organizations.
 However, at the statewide level, this type of legislation is fairly rare.
 According to the ACLU, only twenty-one states have some sort of protection against discrimination against the gay community, and even fewer protect gender identity.

 Additionally, since the Supreme Court allowed gay marriage in Obergefell, a large number of states have pushed back.
 The proposed laws range from allowing persons or businesses to deny service to these communities to banning transgender persons to use the restrooms that match their preferred genders.
 Of particular note is the anti-LGBT law HB 2 that passed in North Carolina in 2016.
 The statute intentionally makes use of the word “biological sex” when referring to what gender is allowed in which public restrooms, denying transgender persons that ability to use the restroom of their preference.
 Even more notably, it blocks local governments form being able to pass their own legislation to protect the LGBT community.

 In Mississippi, House Bill 1523 was passed in 2016.
 The statute begins using the following language:

 “The sincerely held religious beliefs or moral convictions protected by this act are the belief or conviction that: